rocky-jaiswal/api-poc/README.md

 3. bundle exec rails s

-4. Register a user and login
+4. Register as a user and login

+5. Submit form and have fun